 “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.” – 2 Timothy 2:15

 “I’ve never heard this before,” whispered the elderly gentleman who was wearing bib overalls and sporting a worn-out John Deere baseball cap on his mostly bald head.
 “It’s all a bit confusing.” [i]

 It was a hot summer day in July 1987 in Manti, Utah.
-I was part of a short-term missions group sharing our faith in this predominantly Mormon state.
-In fact, more than 9 out of 10 residents in Sanpete County, Utah were “Mormon.”
+I was part of a short-term missions group sharing our faith in this very religious state.
+In fact, more than nine out of ten residents in Sanpete County, Utah were members of The Church of Jesus Christ of Latter-day Saints.

-For two years I had attended post-graduate seminary classes in San Diego, California.
+For two years I had attended postgraduate seminary classes in San Diego, California.
 Desiring a different type of ministry experience, I decided to spend a summer in Utah.
 It was, I must say, a baptism by fire.
-If you take out a map and put your finger on the center of the state of Utah, it should land on this town of fewer than (at that time) 2,300 people.
-From my experience, most of the residents in this community had never been spoken to a Bible-believing Christian.
+If you take out a map and put your finger on the center of the state, it should land on this town of fewer than (at that time) 2300 people.
+From my experience, most of the residents in this community at that time had never been spoken to a Bible-believing Christian.